-Company doesn’t need to have major share in the market especially when it has been in the market just for sometime.
-But what we need to look at as investors are whether it has a potential to grow or not.
+The company doesn’t need to have a significant share in the market, especially when it has been in the market just for some time.
+But what we need to look at as investors are whether it has the potential to grow or not.

 You can use BCG Matrix or any other strategic tool to find out where this company belongs to and then evaluate it on the basis of that.

-As an investor it is important to know that the company can grow in near future.
-If a company has reached its saturation point and there is limited or no growth (rather downward slope along the way), investing into it wouldn’t be a great idea.
+As an investor, it is essential to know that the company can grow in the near future.
+If a company has reached its saturation point and there is limited or no growth (rather a downward slope along the way), investing in it wouldn’t be a great idea.